Robo Gators of the Lost Park team logo

 Conclusion

 The Protection Backpack is a portable, lightweight weather shield designed to help archaeologists work comfortably in extreme conditions.
-Based on feedback from professional archaeologists and real-world testing at our mock dig, we refined our design to be sturdy, see-through, and practical for field use.
+Based on feedback from professional archaeologists, our community, an industry manufacturing expert, and real-world testing at our mock dig, we refined our design to be sturdy, see-through, and practical for field use.
 We believe this solution could help archaeologists stay dry, cool, and productive — allowing them to focus on what they do best: uncovering the past.